emsejournal/emsejournal.github.io/faq.md

 but is more focused on the actual work/submission rather than for proposing reviewers etc. General Springer guidelines is more applicable for proposing reviewers (scroll to bottom of page): [Ethical responsibilities of authors](https://www.springer.com/gp/editorial-policies/ethical-responsibilities-of-authors)
 We think that the ACM Conflict of Interest policy is a good one that should be considered, in general, in the SE community: [Conflict of Interest Policy for ACM Publications](https://www.acm.org/publications/policies/conflict-of-interest)

-### Q: Does EMSE accept and publish secondary studies such as systematic literature reviews (SLRs) or systematic mapping (sysmap) studies?
+### Q: Does EMSE accept submissions and, potentially, publish secondary studies such as systematic literature reviews (SLRs) or systematic mapping (sysmap) studies?

-While EMSE does occasionally publish secondary studies like systematic reviews, the bar is set high.
-A traditional review that merely summarizes the state of the art or highlights trends is usually not sufficient.
-We expect a deeper analysis, often involving the synthesis of information into a model, framework, or other form that offers meaningful new insights to the research community.
+EMSE occasionally publishes secondary studies, but the expectations are high.
+A review that merely summarizes the current state of the field or outlines trends is unlikely to be accepted.
+We look for more —- specifically, a deeper analysis that synthesizes findings into a model, framework, or other meaningful contribution that advances the research community's understanding.

-Moreover, if similar SLRs or sysmap studies have already been conducted, the rationale for a new one must be compelling.
-Authors need to clearly explain what added value their study brings compared to existing work.
-Simply providing an updated review without contributing substantial new insights won’t meet our standards.
+If similar SLRs or SysMap studies already exist, authors must provide a strong justification for conducting a new one.
+It's not enough to update previous work; the study must offer significant new insights.
+Without this added value, the review won’t meet EMSE's standards.

+Additionally, EMSE generally does not consider tertiary studies, such as a SLR of SLRs, as relevant.
+These studies tend to focus less on the primary research they depend on and more on scientometric or bibliometric analyses, which are better suited for venues specializing in those fields.

+If you believe your study meets our high standards, keep in mind that this is the **Empirical** Software Engineering journal.
+Your analysis or synthesis is less likely to be in scope if it doesn’t involve or analyse empirical aspects of the primary studies under review.

-Overall, these requirements can be challenging to meet, and in many cases, other venues may be more suitable for such studies.
-However, we do not categorically exclude them—if your work truly offers fresh perspectives and significant value, we are open to considering it.
+While meeting these criteria can be demanding, we do not rule out such studies entirely.
+If your work provides fresh perspectives and substantial contributions, we welcome the opportunity to consider it.